stakewise/v3-sdk/src/services/vault/transactions/createVault/createVault.md

 #### Description:

-Create a StakeWise V3 vault.
+How to deploy a StakeWise V3 vault: call `sdk.vault.create({ userAddress, type, ... })` on a write-capable SDK (browser wallet or backend signer).
+The simplest case is `VaultType.Default` with no `vaultToken`, no `capacity`, no `keysManagerFee` - the SDK applies sensible defaults and the returned hash points at a fully working open vault.

 The optional `vaultToken: { name, symbol }` argument toggles between an **ERC20 vault** (vault mints a transferable share token) and a **non-ERC20 vault** (shares tracked internally).
-The `type` argument selects `Default`, `Private`, or `Blocklist` access.
-The two combine into six factories; the SDK picks the right one automatically.
+The `type` argument selects `Default`, `Private`, `Blocklist`, `MetaVault`, or `PrivateMetaVault` access.
+Regular vault types combine with the ERC20 toggle into six factories; meta vault types add their own factories.
+The SDK picks the right factory automatically.

 When the transaction is executed, one gwei of the deposit token must be stored in the vault to avoid [inflation attack](https://blog.openzeppelin.com/a-novel-defense-against-erc4626-inflation-attacks).
 On Mainnet and Hoodi the deposit token is the native asset (ETH) and the SDK attaches the 1 gwei automatically.
 On Gnosis the deposit token is GNO, so before calling `sdk.vault.create` you must call `approve` on GNO to allow the vault factory to spend 1 gwei.
 Retrieve the factory address with `sdk.vault.getVaultFactory({ vaultType: params.type, isErc20: Boolean(params.vaultToken) })`.

-**Important**: When creating a metavault on Gnosis, only the default vault type is supported.
-ERC20 tokens and private vaults are not available.
-Additionally, all metavaults do not support the `isOwnMevEscrow` parameter.
+**Important**: When creating a meta vault on Gnosis, only `VaultType.MetaVault` is supported (open access). `VaultType.PrivateMetaVault` is Mainnet and Hoodi only.
+ERC20 share tokens (`vaultToken`) are not available for meta vaults on Gnosis.
+All meta vaults reject the `isOwnMevEscrow` parameter on every chain.